cle-ment/dotfiles/README.md

 ### Cleaning your old Mac (optionally)

 After you've set up your new Mac you may want to wipe and clean install your old Mac.
 Follow [this article](https://support.apple.com/guide/mac-help/erase-and-reinstall-macos-mh27903/mac) to do that.
 Remember to [backup your data](#backup-your-data) first!

+### TODO

+- Seperate private and work setup: have common shared setup files and separate installs for each setup